Book your safari trip here:

 Lake Nakuru offers a good array of various birds for bird watchers to enjoy.
 It is a known destination for many flamingo species which love to feed on the invertebrates and algae of the saline waters of Lake Nakuru.
 Apart from the flamingos, there also other bird species such as the pelican that love to make huge nests along the shore lines.
 Other notable birds are the eagles that feed on the lakes fish as well as others that feed on the various species of birds at the shores of Lake Nakuru park.
 Other major species in the lake are the Marabou stork, Horn bills and numerous Waterfowl.

-Flamingo at Lake Nakuru
+Flamingoes at Lake Nakuru National Park

 Major attractions at Lake Nakuru National Park.